ting20000119/Goats_Eat_Grass_using_JAVA/README.md

 # Goats_Eat_Grass_using_JAVA
 Topic: Design a simulator for an artificial life game with goats and grass.

-Description: I design a simulation of predatory and prey relationship where goats are predators and grass is the prey.
+Description: I designed a simulation of predatory and prey relationship where goats are predators and grass is the prey.
 Goats appear in the console window of fixed size as X’s and grass as I’s.
 The “world” consists of a 35x20 array.
 All creatures live in cells of this array.
 The world does not wrap around, i.e., there are firm boundaries at the edges of the array.
 Initially there are 5 goats and 10 blades of grass scattered randomly.
 As time processes, each creature in the world takes its turn to act for living.
 The complete set of turns by all living creatures is called a pass.
 During each pass, goats move around and eat grass while the grass grows.

 During a pass, each goat is allowed to move in a randomly selected direction, provided the square is not currently occupied by another goat or outside the boundaries of the world.
 When the attempt is not legal, the goat does not get another chance to try again.
 That is, a goat has only one chance to move in each pass.
 When a goat moves to a new cell, it gets to eat any grass on the cell.
 Each goat starts with 20 food points and consumes 1 point with each pass.
 Every time the goat eats a blade of grass it gains 5 points.